Things we aren’t supposed to say…

-June 2nd marked three years since my bilateral mastectomy.
-The day came and went with no one really remembering other than me.
+June 2nd marked another year gone by since my bilateral mastectomy.
+The day came and went with no one remembering other than me.
 Or at least I don’t think anyone else remembered.
 No one said anything.

 I can’t forget because the mirror doesn’t allow for that.
 There are a whole host of reasons that don’t allow for either of us to forget.
 This post isn’t about those things.
 At some point, I will write about some of those personal things, too, but not yet.